Moraka1952/ai-chatbot-project/README.md

 3. Follow through with suggested responses or ask for further clarification.
 4. Use visual links to supplement your understanding.

----

-## 🏁 Future Enhancements (Optional)

-- Add a feedback mechanism for continuous improvement
-- Expand to other domains (e.g., AI in healthcare, robotics)
-- Integrate with bootcamp LMS (Learning Management System)

----

 > Made with ❤️ using Landbot + OpenAI's GPT tech.